-We further profile the training and inference performance and present it in Fig. \ref{fig:ttai}.
+We further profile the training and inference performance, and present it in Fig. \ref{fig:ttai}.
 The upper half plots the time-to-accuracy comparison between canonical GNNs and SGRL models.
 Each dot indicates one training epoch for full-batch GCN, SEAL and \proj, 10 training epochs for Cluster-GCN and GraphSAINT.
 As it shows, both SEAL and \proj use 1-3 epochs to get good enough performance, and each epoch of \proj takes around 1/10 time of SEAL on \texttt{citation2}.
-However, the curve of SEAL is pretty fluctuating on \texttt{ppa}, which leads to longer convergence. \proj uses large $M$ and $m$ to achieve better and more stable performance on \texttt{ppa}, so the per epoch training time is comparable with SEAL.
-The time per epoch of the full-batch GCN is comparable with \proj, while Cluster-GCN and GraphSAINT are faster.
+The time per epoch of full-batch GCN is comparable with \proj, while Cluster-GCN and GraphSAINT are faster.
 However, these models generally take longer time to converge to even subpar performance.
-We do not plot the training curves of canonical GNN baselines for \texttt{ppa} because of their poor performance (see Table~\ref{tab:ogb}).
+On \texttt{ppa}, the curve of SEAL is pretty oscillating, leading to longer convergence. \proj uses large $M$ and $m$ to achieve better and more stable performance on \texttt{ppa}, so the training time per epoch is comparable with SEAL.
+The training curves of canonical GNN baselines are not plotted for \texttt{ppa} because of their poor performance (See Table~\ref{tab:ogb}).

 The bottom half of Fig. \ref{fig:ttai} provides the comparison of end-to-end inference throughput between two classes of models.
 Canonical GNNs offer rapid inference, since they generate node representations as the intermediate computation results that are shared across all queries.
 But as aforementioned, sharing node representations may over-squash useful information and degenerate performance as shown in Table~\ref{tab:ogb}.
-SEAL, as SGRL, achieves good prediction performance but its inference is extremely slow, because a subgraph extraction operation has to be done for each query. \proj fundamentally renovates it by replacing the subgraph extraction with walk-based joining.
-It brings up to $\textbf{4}-\textbf{16}\times$ speedup on inference compared with SEAL for link prediction, and even more speedup than DE-GNN for higher-order pattern prediction.
+SEAL, as SGRL, achieves good prediction performance but its inference is extremely slow, because of subgraph extraction per query. \proj fundamentally solves this bottleneck by replacing the extraction with walk-based subgraph joining.
+It is $\textbf{4}-\textbf{16}\times$ faster than SEAL on inference for link prediction, and achieves even more speedup than DE-GNN in higher-order settings.